Haider-29/DB-Assignment-2/README.md

 ```
 ![Q8 Image](Q8.png)
 ## Q9
+This is done by using the count function on the different plane models and then joining with pilot table in order to group by their information how many planes each pilot flies
 ```
 select pilot.PilotID, pilot.pilotssn, count(flies.model) as 'Num Airplanes Flown'
 from pilot inner join FLIES on PILOT.pilotssn = flies.pid